 9 Feb 1810 a part of a British squadron at Basse-terre which discovered the French frigate Néréide off the port and proceeded in chase.

 28 May 1810 captured the French privateer Fantome at sea.

-Plymouth 25 Dec 1811 To be docked and overhauled.
+25 Dec 1811 to be docked at Plymouth and overhauled.

 22 Feb 1812 Has been paid off.